No. 16 Virginia downs Davidson by 20

 Davidson shot 50 percent in the half and got nine points from Aldridge as the Wildcats connected on five 3-pointers.

-Virginia was led by Johnson, who put in 14 first-half points as the Cavaliers recovered from a slow start and put in 45 percent of their shots, which included 5-for-9 from beyond the arc.
+Virginia was led by Johnson, who put in 14 first-half points as the Cavaliers recovered from a slow start and put in 45 percent of their shots, which included 5 of 9 from beyond the arc.

+NOTES: Nigel Johnson’s 22 points were the most for the senior guard in a Virginia uniform...
+Virginia now owns a 3-0 record against Atlantic 10 teams this season...
+Davidson leads the nation in 3-pointers per game (13.1)...
+Saturday marked the third time this season that Devon Hall has set a career-high in points.
+The Wildcats are 15-108 all-time against nationally ranked opponents.